I can’t stress enough how critical it is to have an audience for your product.

 Post New Content Weekly

 About a year and a half ago I focused on posting original content on my blog every single week.
-This actually happened as a result of taking an entire month off of blogging because I had sold so many of my reports the prior month that I neglected my blog.
+This actually happened as a result of taking an entire month off of blogging because I had so much work that I neglected my blog.

 What I learned is you absolutely have to be consistent about posting new content to your website.
 You need to think of content creation as one of the most important aspects of your potential success.